shivannis/xandr-docs-public/xandr-docs/curate/external-dsps-using-buyer-seat-ids.md

 ---
 title: Microsoft Curate - External DSPs Using Buyer Seat IDs
-description: This page covers the Buyer Seat Migration Status reference table where you can confirm with the buyers their correct IDs. ms.date: 11/14/2023
+description: This page covers the Buyer Seat Migration Status reference table where you can confirm correct IDs with the buyers. ms.date: 11/14/2023
 ---